ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    identify which processor within a multi-processor target, a
 >    thread is executing on.
 The processor that a thread is executing
 >    on determines which instance of a register to refer to, and when
->    a target has address spaces which are local to a particular
+>    a target has address spaces that are local to a particular
 >    processor, it defines which instance of that address space it
 >    should refer to.
 >